Building new roads

 Road construction consent

-Anyone who needs to build a new road or extending an existing road in Edinburgh requires a Road Construction Consent (RCC) from the Council.
-Any works on existing roads require separate authorisation.
+If you need to build a new road or extend an existing road then you need Road Construction Consent (RCC) from the Council.
+The issuing of RCC does not imply that planning permission is granted.
+Any work on existing roads needs separate authorisation.

 If the RCC is linked with a private housing development then the developer must provide security.
 This is usually a road or cash bond.

-Access serving more than two properties must be built as a road and requires a RCC.
+Access for more than two properties must be built as a road and requires RCC.
 All roadside parking places form part of the road.

-All roads in a RCC will go on the list of publicly maintained roads.
-If later a developer decides not to submit the roads, this does not alter their status as roads to which the public have a right of access.
+All roads that have RCC will go on the publicly maintained roads list.
+If later a developer decides not to submit the roads, this doesn't not alter their status as roads to which the public have right of access.